 And then leading a group of Yakuza in a daring rescue dressed in Bonta-Kun suits.

 Colonel Maress from The Second Raid lampshades Mithril's tactics perfectly when Tessa and the TDD-1 pull off a Big Damn Gunship moment in the first episode.

 An amphibious... submarine?!
 Impossible... who the hell ARE those guys?!

 It's pretty clear that Kaname is meant to be this trope when dealing with Sousuke, if only for the fact that Sousuke, a Child Soldier who is so detached from the normal world that he treats his surroundings as if he'd be on a battlefield, is sufficiently intimidated by Kaname's Paper Fan of Doom that he breaks out in cold sweat at the mere sight of it.

-Hiruma Youichi.
+Hiruma Youichi of Eyeshield21.
 Has taken over his school from the shadows, throws a long pass as a quarterback with his broken arm, runs across America for 40 days without showing any fatigue until the end, Has blackmail material for half the people in the world, and throws together a high-school American football team within a year that manages to beat an all-star high school team that has never lost before, among other examples.

 The protagonist fights with a kendama.
 Kendama is a kind of toy—a hammer and a ball tied to it.

 His rival uses a Battle Scoop.
 All the early enemies claim it is just a farm tool.